-Recycling foam as with all material recycling has a value.
-The value is in respect to the amount of costs that are applied in processing the materials.
-Many companies are looking to gain an edge with their waste expenditures.
-Minimizing waste expenses directly affects profitability.
-Expanded Polystyrene (EPS) is a lightweight, large volume material that fills dumpsters quickly.
-Frequent waste removal costs businesses thousands in unnecessary waste expenditures.
-Expanded polystyrene is usually less than five percent plastic, the rest of the product is air introduced into the bead in the expansion stage of molding the foam product.
-What this means is that for the amount of space EPS products consume there is little mass or weight.
-Removing the material from the waste stream and utilizing compacting technology can save large sums of expenses.
+EPS is a lightweight, large volume material that fills dumpsters quickly.
+For businesses that use a great deal of it, frequent removal of EPS can mean thousands of dollars in unnecessary waste expenditures.
+EPS is usually less than five percent plastic.
+The rest is air introduced into its bead form during the expansion stage.
+What this means is that for the amount of space EPS products consume, there is little mass or weight involved.
+Removing the material from the waste stream and utilizing EPS compactor technology can spare a large amount of waste removal costs.

-Two expenses need to be minimized to truly provide the value in this program.
-Labor force and energy usage are potentially the two largest expenses in foam recycling programs or any recycling program for that matter.
-The initial cost of equipment will be a small percentage of the costs to run a foam recycling program.
-Acquiring equipment that is low in energy consumption while not affecting performance, and utilizing appropriately sized equipment to minimize labor will streamline annual expenses.
-Labor and energy are an expense that is accrued annually that should be minimized anyway possible to provide a cost effective project.
+In order for a company to benefit from this endeavor, two expenses need to be drastically minimized to truly provide value in a recycling program.
+Labor costs and energy usage are potentially the two main expenses in EPS recycling programs or any recycling program for that matter.
+The initial cost of equipment tends to be a small percentage of foam recycling programs.
+Acquiring equipment that is low in energy consumption while not affecting performance, and utilizing appropriately sized equipment to minimize labor can help streamline the annual expenses related to waste removal.
+When labor and energy costs are reduced, most tasks become more cost-effective.

-Labor is key to minimizing because it is an annual cost that affects the bottom-line quite tremendously.
-Utilizing compactors that minimize operational hours can provide quite a savings.
-If you can provide a part-time job instead of a full-time job think of the amount of savings from benefit packages and other expenses that incur while hiring additional workforce.
-If you have an operation running equipment ten hours a week instead of forty; what type of potential savings is that annually?
-Maybe using larger equipment means that current employees may operate the equipment a few hours a week; instead of hiring additional workforce.
-Anyway we look at this the larger initial equipment expense will outweigh additional operating and workforce hours.
+It's essential to minimize labor costs because they affect the bottom-line quite tremendously.
+Utilizing EPS machinery and compactors that reduce operational hours can provide quite a savings.
+If you provide part-time jobs instead of full-time employment, think of the amount of savings from benefits packages and other expenses that incur from hiring additional laborers.
+If your operation runs equipment ten hours a week instead of forty, think about how much you'll save annually.
+It might mean that employees use larger equipment like EPS foam compactors a few hours a week instead of you hiring additional workers.
+Any way we look at it, the initial equipment expense will help trim down the need for extra operation time and workforce hours.